ygrenzinger/devoxx2020-contract-testing/README.md

 </plugin>
 ```

-You'll have to replace both the pact broker URL which should look like : `https://XXX.pactflow.io`.
+You'll have to replace both the pact broker URL (`pactBrokerUrl`) which should look like : `https://XXX.pactflow.io`.

-You also need to give the key to allow the plugin to connect and send the contracts.
+You also need to give the key (`pactBrokerToken`) to allow the plugin to connect and send the contracts.
 This api key is available in the settings of your pact broker instance.
 Make sure to use the __Read/Write token__ otherwise no contract will be saved.